-The OSS’ Rosy Eaton is working with SAS, WWF and The Rivers Trust to scope out a project called Rivers Fit to Swim In and is an expert in environmental policy.
+The OSS’s Rosy Eaton is working with SAS, WWF and The Rivers Trust to scope out a project called Rivers Fit to Swim In and is an expert in environmental policy.

-Here’s what two rivers obsessives talk about when they get together
+Here’s what two river obsessives talk about when they get together.

 I loved that your book came from the perspective of someone learning to tame a canoe and read rivers.
 Your honesty about your fears and the joy of each success carried me along in a way that a book by an expert couldn’t have.
 What tips would you give to someone who wants to learn how to canoe?